 When a slip and fall or other accident occurs on another’s personal or commercial property, the property owner may be liable for the damage caused.
 Property owners owe a duty to keep their property free of dangers to persons on their property, and to either remedy dangerous situations or provide an adequate warning to people who could be harmed on the property.
 Food spills in grocery stores and restaurants and unnatural accumulation of ice and snow are examples of dangerous situations that must be corrected within a reasonable period of time.
 Exposed wiring, broken handrails, and worn-out carpet are all examples of dangerous conditions which should be repaired or effectively dealt with to prevent injury to others.

-Our attorneys are dedicated to representing victims of serious injury or death resulting from the negligence or wrongful conduct of another party.
-Contact Alkire & Nieding LLC for a consultation regarding your ability to recover compensation for your injuries from the negligent or responsible party.
+Richard C. Alkire is dedicated to representing victims of serious injury or death resulting from the negligence or wrongful conduct of another party.
+Contact Buckley King LPA for a consultation regarding your ability to recover compensation for your injuries from the negligent or responsible party.